Parry Sound Municipalities.

 The Township of the Archipelago was incorporated in 1980 and serves the ratepayers in two wards along the east coast of Georgian Bay.
-Home to the Massasauga Provincial Park in the south, and Sturgeon Bay Provincial Park in the Pointe au Baril area, the municipality also includes a number of inland lakes, including Blackstone, Crane, Healey, and Naiscoot.
+Home to the Massasauga Provincial Park in the south, and Sturgeon Bay Provincial Park in the Pointe au Baril area, the municipality also includes many inland lakes, including Blackstone, Crane, Healey, and Naiscoot.

-Carling Township is a small rural municipality located just north of Parry Sound.
+Carling Township is a small rural township located just north of Parry Sound.
 Comprised of a mix of year-round and seasonal residents, it has some of the most beautiful areas of Georgian Bay shoreline anywhere.
-It is also a popular tourist destination with a number of popular resorts, restaurants, marinas, and parks, to meet all needs.
+It is also a popular tourist destination with many popular resorts, restaurants, marinas, and parks, to meet all needs.
 Killbear Provincial Park is located in Carling Township and is one of the most popular recreational areas in Parry Sound district.

 The Municipality of Magnetwan was created in 1997 with the amalgamation of the Township of Chapman, the Township of Croft, and the Township of Spence.
-Within its borders are the historic Villagesof Magnetawan and Ahmic Harbour.
-Ahmic Lake and Cecebe Lake are connected by locks in Magnetawan, providing the largest inland waterway in the Parry Sound area.
+Within its borders are the historic Villages of Magnetawan and Ahmic Harbour.
+Locks connect Ahmic Lake and Cecebe Lake in Magnetawan, providing the largest inland waterway in the Parry Sound area.

 The Municipality of McDougall is originally incorporated on May 1, 1872, and is located immediately to the north and east of the Town of Parry Sound.

 The community of Nobel is the largest village the municipality, with smaller communities located at Hurdville, Waubamik and Taylor Subdivision (Badgers Corners).
 A majority of the land base in the municipality is rural with extensive shoreline on Georgian Bay and even some agricultural land in the Hurdville area.
-McDougall also contains a number of inland lakes, including Mill Lake, Harris Lake and Long Lake.
+McDougall also contains many inland lakes, including Mill Lake, Harris Lake and Long Lake.